openvm-org/openvm/book/src/getting-started/quickstart.md

 ### Generating to prove

-To generate a proof besides executing the program, instead of using `executor` above, do the following:
+To generate a proof besides executing the program, instead of using `executor` above (step 4), do the following:
 ```rust
 // Some additional configuration.
 let app_log_blowup = 2;